-Nikos Trichakis is an assistant professor of business administration in the Technology and Operations Management Unit, teaching the Technology and Operations course in the MBA required curriculum and the Operations Management course in the doctoral curriculum.
+Nikos Trichakis is an assistant professor of business administration in the Technology and Operations Management Unit, teaching the ‘Understanding and Influencing Operations as an Investor’ course in the MBA elective curriculum, and the ‘Stochastic Modeling’ course in the doctoral curriculum.

 In his research, Professor Trichakis investigates the interplay of fairness and efficiency in resource allocation problems and operations, together with the inherent tradeoffs that arise in balancing these objectives.
 He is interested in diverse industry applications ranging from health care to airlines to finance.
 His work has been published in Management Science and Operations Research.